 During the academic year 1958-59, Tullock was awarded a research fellowship by the Thomas Jefferson Center for Studies in Political Economy at the University of Virginia, with which Buchanan was, and is, associated.
 Although no plans for this book were formulated during that year, the discussions and debates conducted at that time represent the origin of many of the specific parts of the work in its present form.
 During the latter part of the academic year 1958-59, Tullock completed a preliminary analysis of the logrolling processes in democratic government.
-This was submitted for publication in June 1959, and it was published in December of that year.4 This preliminary version of what has now become Chapter 10 was the first organic part of the final product.
+This was submitted for publication in June 1959, and it was published in December of that year.
+6 This preliminary version of what has now become Chapter 10 was the first organic part of the final product.
 Two further preliminary manuscripts were completed in the summer of 1959, although no plans for joint authorship of this book had as yet emerged.
 Tullock prepared and circulated a mimeographed research paper entitled "A Preliminary Investigation of the Theory of Constitutions," which contained the first elements of the important central analysis now covered in Chapter 6.
 Buchanan prepared a paper, "Economic Policy, Free Institutions, and Democratic Process," which he delivered at the annual meeting of the Mt.
 Pelerin Society in Oxford in September 1959.
-In this paper many of the ideas that had been jointly discussed were presented in an exploratory and tentative fashion.5 nal of Political Economy, LXII (1954), 334-43.
-Both of these essays are reprinted in Fiscal Theory and Political Economy: Selected Essays (Chapel Hill: University of North Carolina Press, 1960), pp. 75-104.
+In this paper many of the ideas that had been jointly discussed were presented in an exploratory and tentative fashion.
+7